ekang0/charms-app/README.md

 * Displays all the unforgivable curses and descriptions for students to view
 #### Add a Spell Page
 * Form to fill out and submit a new spell
-* New spell will persist to the All Spells Page and the Sinister Page, if applicable
+* New spell will persist to the All Spells Page and the Sinister Spells Page, if applicable
 #### Future Features
 Possible features to implement in the future
 * A matching game that helps one learn spells by matching the name of the spell to the description